 You'll need to decide the type of wedding officiant you'd like to perform your ceremony before starting the search.
 Here's a rundown of the different wedding officiants, both religious and secular.

 Civil wedding officiant

 Civil officiants refer to those in government roles who have the ability to legally perform a marriage ceremony in accordance with their state laws.
-This type of wedding officiant may have various titles, such as a justice of the peace, judge, mayor, notary, or magistrate, and often oversee ceremonies within the context of a government setting, including courthouse weddings.
+This type of secular officiant may have various titles, such as a justice of the peace, judge, mayor, city clerk, notary, or magistrate, and often oversee ceremonies within the context of a government setting, including courthouse weddings.

 Religious wedding officiant

 Religious officiants serve as leaders within their particular area of faith and usually perform wedding ceremonies based at their place of worship.
 You may be familiar with common religious leader titles such as rabbi, priest, imam, pastor, revered, or minister, all of whom can perform a wedding ceremony and sign your marriage certificate.

 However, just because you’re working with a religious officiant doesn’t necessarily mean you’re obligated to wed in a church, mosque, temple, or any place of worship.
 For example, many couples have their pastor officiate a wedding ceremony at the beach, in their backyard, or at their chosen venue.
 On the flip side, a Catholic priest might not be able to perform a marriage ceremony unless it’s held at the church.

 Keep in mind that the rules and regulations that come with this type of wedding officiant vary widely by each religious organization and denomination.
 It’s always best to have a conversation with any prospective officiant before finalizing the location and ceremony script.